Davey1993/FYP/README.md

 ![](accuracy/21-02-2021/ArsenalManCity.PNG)
 ![](accuracy/21-02-2021/ManUtdNewcastle.PNG)

-<h1>Mobile Application</h1>
+<h1>Service</h1>
-Still in development with the help of django framework and ionic.
+This application was eventually deployed as a RESTful service with the help of Serverless Frameework & AWS Technology.